Soulside Journey (1991)

 it's killing them slowly while setting a new standard.

-Bathory-esque mid-paced Black Metal riff.
+a Bathory-esque mid-paced black metal riff.
 That's not to say that the album is nothing but Bathory and Celtic Frost worship.

 They take a good deal of influence from the old bands, while also infusing that with their own creative direction, which is

 what makes this album so special.
 This song already existed during the Goatlord sessions, but it was adapted for this